menemelkatan/Blast.js/README.md

 #Changelog
 * `v 1.0` - Initial Release
+* `v 1.1` - If you change the website colors and refresh the page all changes will be saved

 ### Download, Fork and Commit.
 If you think you can make this better, please Download, Fork, & Commit.
 We'd love to see your ideas.